 PHP was originally called “Personal Home Page” but was later termed “Hypertext Preprocessor.”
 This language is a general programming language and was created by Rasmus Lerdorf in 1944.

-PHP is a server side scripting language.
+PHP is a server-side scripting language.
 It is embedded in HTML and is used in custom web development.
-PHP scripts are used in areas like server-side scripting, web application development, command-line scripting and in writing desktop applications.
+PHP scripts are used in areas like client-side scripting, web application development, command-line, and in writing desktop applications.
 This language has also played a key role in the foundation of Content Management Systems (CMS).
-Today many websites, web apps, and web servers like WordPress, Joomla, and Drupal run on PHP.
+Today many websites, web apps, and web servers like WordPress, Joomla, and Drupal run on PHP code.

 PHP is open-source and can be used on all of the major operating systems including macOS, Linux, Univ variants, Microsoft Windows, and others.
 If you are building a small or medium-sized application that involves software like Linux, Apache, or MySQL, then PHP is the right choice.

-PHP has a wide range of databases which makes writing database-enabled web pages in it simple and easy.
+PHP has a wide range of databases which makes writing database-enabled, dynamic web pages in it simple and easy.

 Java is a general-purpose coding language and is used for web and mobile development.
 Java is known to be a safe and reliable language which makes it a popular choice for scientific applications.
 Java provides a secure environment and high-level concurrency tools compared to any other language.

 Java is a compiled language which means that when you compile code, it gets converted into an intermediate code for the OS it is running on.
 The processes are converted into bytecode which in turn is converted into machine language.
 Java compiler produces code for a virtual machine called Java Virtual Machine (JVM).
 JVM acts as a bridge between the source code and the binary instructions.
 Any machine that has the JVM installed can run Java.

 Being the world’s most popular programming language, Java has a large number of libraries.
 This makes it easy for developers to use existing libraries instead of writing custom code over and over again.